Finding the Best Places to Retire Since 2006!

 Is Virginia Considered Tax Friendly for Retirement?
 Somewhat

 Cons: Gloucester is not laid out on a grid and can be difficult to navigate at first.
+The population has declined 1% within the last 10 years but is on the increase.

 Notes: The town caters to tourists but has many quiet neighborhoods.
 History and architecture buffs love the area.
+Home prices have increased 7% since a year ago.

 Recommended as a Retirement Spot?
 Yes